 Three Days In Paris Pt.
-I
+I – The Landmarks

 Sometimes you get lucky enough to get invited on amazing adventures.
-Last year my friend Tailyn called to let me know that the Deer Creek High School Band had been invited to perform in the London New Year’s Day Parade.
+Last fall my friend Tailyn called to let me know that the Deer Creek High School Band had been invited to perform in the London New Year’s Day Parade.
 She couldn’t bear to miss his performance but didn’t want to travel alone, so she invited me to tag along.

 Palais Royal